jaz303/git-clone/README.md

     $ npm install git-clone

-To use the standard callback-based API:
+To use the original callback-based API:

     const clone = require('git-clone');

-And for use with `async`/`await` there's also a promise-based version:
+As of 0.2.0 there's a promised-based API for use with `async`/`await`:

     const clone = require('git-clone/promise');